pacs-course/pacs-examples/Examples/src/Utilities/README.md

 * `is_eigen` Type trait to check if a type is an Eigen vector or matrix

-* `SmartSummation` Some tools that implements way of making sums of vectors reducing roundoff error.

 * `StatisticsComputations` Some tools to compute basic statistics of a sample.

 * `joinVectors.hpp` A poor man implementation of the join() utility in python.
 It allows to join together standard vectors and iterate on all of them at the same time.
 Look at `test_joinVector.cpp` to see the possible usage.
 It is a nice example of variadic templates and iterators.
 The implementation can be bettered, in particular the design of the iterator.
 But it works (apparently).